 About the Author

 If you’ve noticed any symptoms of gum disease, Dr. Sheri McIntosh and her team are here to help!
-Not only can we treat your condition, but we’ll also do it by providing you with the friendliest and best experience you’ve ever had at a dentist in Keller, TX!
+Not only can we treat your condition, but we’ll also do it by providing exceptional dental service from the friendliest dentist in Keller, TX!

 To contact Dr. McIntosh, call Distinguished Dental at 817-337-8300 or through her website.